SERLatBTH/StarterGuide-DobotMagician/README.md

    * Step 2 Select a block from the Dobot API and customize it: drag a JumpTo block to the programming area (Dobot API> Motion) and set (x,y,z) to (200,10,10)
    * Step 3 Extract another Dobot API block: pull out a JumpTo block to and set (x,y,z) to (300,10,10). put them together both blocks to create the desired program.
    * Step 4 Run the program in Blockly: click Start to get the Dobot Magition to perform the movements of the blocks discloses.
 In this case, from (200,10,10) to (300,10,10).

+## Functions
+* 3D Printing
+  - As a robotic arm, Dobot Magician is precise enough for 3D printing models with nice finishing, it is comparable with many other 3D printers on the market.
+Thanks to its two extra stepper motor ports, Dobot Magician can also do double color 3D printing.
+Dobot Magician is compatible with mainstream open-source 3D printing
+* Laser Engraving (available in Educational version only)
+  - Dobot Magician can engrave not just lines, it can also sketch images with shades.
+Its powerful laser head is capable of engraving on harder materials like leather and wood.
+Only available in the Educational version.
+* Grabbing and Sucking
+  - With grabber and sucker accessories, Dobot Magician can move small objects.
+By customizing its movements, you can use it to help you out in some situations.
+* Teach & Playback
+  - You can build up a list of movements for Dobot Magician to execute.
+You can also make Dobot Magician memorize movements by simply dragging it, and make it repeat by one click.
+You can also customize its movements by more accurately setting parameters on its PC software, where the playback list can be manually edited.
+* Visualized Programming
+  - Dobot Blockly is a visualized programming environment developed for Dobot Magician, based on Google’s open-source platform Google Blockly.
+On Dobot Blockly you can program by simply putting puzzles together, it is intuitive and highly readable.
+It also integrated exclusive API for Dobot Magician, you can use them right away.
+* Multi-Dobot Cooperation
+  - Through WIFI connection or connecting both machines to an external board, you can control multiple Dobot Magicians all at once.
+This not only saves you controlling devices, but also improved efficiency in operating and calibrating.

 ## SDK